-Carrie Leana is the George H. Love Professor of Organizations and Management at the University of Pittsburgh where she holds appointments in the Katz Graduate School of Business, the School of Medicine, the Graduate School of Public and International Affairs, and the Learning Research and Development Center.
-She is also Director of the University of Pittsburgh’s Center for Healthcare Management, and serves on the Board of Directors of the Aging Institute.
+Carrie Leana is the George H. Love Professor of Organizations and Management at the University of Pittsburgh where she holds faculty appointments in the Katz Graduate School of Business, the School of Medicine, the Graduate School of Public and International Affairs, and the Learning Research and Development Center.
+She is also Director of the University of Pittsburgh’s Center for Healthcare Management.

 Carrie was awarded the Viterbo Chair by the U.S. Fulbright Commission and has held visiting international appointments at the Australian Graduate School of Management; the University of Melbourne (Australia); London School of Economics; La Universita degli Studi della Tuscia (Italy); Universidad Federico Santa Maria (Chile); and Comenius University (Slovakia).
-Her research has been supported by the National Science Foundation, the Heinz Endowments, The Russell Sage Foundation, the Alfred P. Sloan Foundation, the Commonwealth Fund, and the Wallace Foundation, among others.
+Her research has been supported by the National Science Foundation, the Alfred P. Sloan Foundation, the Russell Sage Foundation, the Heinz Endowments, the PA Department of Labor and Industry, the Commonwealth Fund, and the Wallace Foundation, among others.

 Carrie’s teaching focuses on graduate students and executives.
 She works extensively with doctoral students in and outside the Katz School.
-Currently she is Academic Dean of the Marshall Webster Physician Leadership Program, and Academic Director of International Healthcare Management Program and the Executive MBA in Healthcare program.
-She developed the Katz School’s Management Essentials executive program and is past director of the Executive MBA Program and the Management Program for Executives.
-She has taught in various academic and executive programs in North America as well as Australia, Brazil, Chile, China, the Czech Republic, Ecuador, Hungary, Ireland, Italy, Slovakia, and the United Kingdom.
+She is founder and Academic Director of the Executive MBA in Healthcare program and the Healthcare Leadership Program.
+She developed the Katz School’s Management Essentials executive program and is past director of the Executive MBA Program, the Marshall Webster Physician Leadership Program, the Behavioral Health Fellows Program, and the Management Program for Executives.
+She has taught in various academic and executive programs in North America as well as in Asia, Australia, Europe, and South America.

 Carrie is active in community affairs and has received numerous public service awards, including the Iris Marion Young Award for Political Engagement and the Chancellor’s Distinguished Public Service Award.
 She has served on the boards of directors of non-profits, including Planned Parenthood of Western PA, the Three Rivers Community Foundation, United Cerebral Palsy, the Regional Jobs Corporation, and the Allegheny County Housing Development Authority.
 She has written essays and features about her research for popular press outlets such as the Philadelphia Inquirer, the Chicago Tribune, The Wall Street Journal, and the Los Angeles Times.

-Carrie recently completed a term on the Board of Governors of the Academy of Management, the pre-eminent professional association for organizational scholars with over 20,000 members spanning 115 countries.
+Carrie recently completed a term as Editor-in-Chief of the Academy of Management Annals, is currently Senior Disciplinary Editor for Behavioral Science and Policy, and serves on numerous editorial boards.
 She is currently writing a book on financial precarity and economic inequality.